What's New?

 Introduction and Overview

 Welcome to the new Future USAP Antarctic Research Vessel (ARV) pages.
-Here you will learn about the National Science Foundation's new Antarctic Research Vessel that, if funded, is expected to be delivered by mid-2031.
+Here you will learn about the U.S. National Science Foundation's new Antarctic Research Vessel that, if funded, is expected to be delivered by mid-2031.
 This information will guide you through frequently asked questions, the current preliminary vessel design, expected vessel capabilities, and much more.
 The voices of our community are valued, please use the ARV Feedback Form below to provide any additional comments regarding the new ARV project.

 We Want Your Input